Find books, music, videos in the Grinnell College Libraries.

 Print Location: Burling Ref K487 .E3 N48 1998 (3 volumes)

-NBER Working Papers are intended to make results of NBER (National Bureau of Economic Research) research available in preliminary form to encourage discussion and suggestions for revision before publication.
+The National Bureau of Economic Research makes its research available in preliminary form to encourage discussion and suggestions for revision before publication.
+Documents are in PDF format and various search options are available.

 Indexes the international serials literature in political science and its complementary fields, including international relations, law, public policy, and public administration.

 Provides indexing and abstracts to economic literature, including journal articles and book reviews.
-Published by the American Economic Association.
-Available online through JSTOR from 1969 to two years ago.
-Paper available for most recent 2 years.
+Published by the American Economic Association and available online through JSTOR from 1969 to two years ago.
+Paper copies are available for the most recent two years.

 Over 300,000 working papers in economics.
 These working papers are indexed in EconLit, so you can also find these papers by searching that database.

+1963-1968.
 Provides indexing and abstracts to economic literature, including journal articles and book reviews.
-Published by the American Economic Association.
-Available online through JSTOR.
-1963-1968.
+Published by the American Economic Association and available online through JSTOR.

 Current and historical information about U.S. and foreign companies.
 Includes financial information, stock prices, annual reports, and more.